 As for the other ‘Hahn’, here is a clip from the German Sesame Street:

-And if you don’t give two hoots about any of this, you can say that as well: Danach kräht kein Hahn! 😉
+And you could get up at the crack of dawn – mit dem ersten Hahnenschrei aufstehen.
+But if you don’t give two hoots about any of this, you can say that as well: Danach kräht kein Hahn! 😉

 Do you know your kikirikiki from your cock-a-doodle-doo?
 Let me know!